cdisc-org/DataExchange-ODM-LinkML/docs/Transition.md

       transition.
 The structural element may be a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef, or Branching element.
     comments:
-    - "Required\nrange:oidref \nThe SourceOID must match the OID attribute of a StudyEventGroupDef,\
+    - 'Required

-      \ StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion\
+      range:oidref

-      \ parent element of the WorkflowDef ."
+      The SourceOID must match the OID attribute of a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion parent element of the WorkflowDef .'
     domain_of:
     - Transition
     range: oidref